 **Doing the right thing…knowing the right thing to do.
 This is a question that we ask ourselves everyday as school leaders.
 Richard Elmore, professor of Educational Leadership at Harvard University, published a paper with this title through the NGA Center for Best Practices (can be found here).
 He offers suggestions and practical advice on how schools can get better.
-After reading Elmore’s article graduate students in the Dordt College School Leadership program blogged similar advice, written specifically for Christian school leaders.
+After reading Elmore’s article graduate students in the Dordt University School Leadership program blogged similar advice, written specifically for Christian school leaders.
 Our fourth guest blogger is Michael Raap, Principal at John Calvin School in Yarrow, BC.**

 “The fear of the Lord is the beginning of wisdom, all who follow his precepts have good understanding.”
 (Psalm 111:10)

 All schools desire excellence; excellence in teaching, excellence in learning, excellent relationships among the community, but is excellence realistic?
 It is certainly expected that each school desires to do the best that it can for the sake of all students.
 Educators, as well as parents desire to see all students find success.
 Yet, how do we define success?